 STEMS² graduate of Cohort 3, Bella Finau-Faumuina, was featured in this Edutopia article, "A Framework for Educational Equity."
 Bella's work featured in this article started with the STEMS² unit she developed in the program.

-In 2017 Dr. Tara O’Neill and Dr. Hirohisa Nagaio piloted a partnership in which STEMS² collaborated with University of Tsukuba and the Tsukuba University Laboratory School Network to provide student and teacher delegations with STEMS² learning experiences.
+In 2017 Dr. Tara O’Neill and Dr. Hirohisa Nagai piloted a partnership in which STEMS² collaborated with University of Tsukuba and the Tsukuba University Laboratory School Network to provide student and teacher delegations with STEMS² learning experiences.